About Phu Quoc Rainy Season

 Ham Ninh fishing village

 The life of Ham Ninh fishing village is still intact with the rustic bamboo houses.
 The main occupation here is pearl diving, catching sea cucumbers, and netting crabs.
 Visiting Ham Ninh in the morning, tourists will have a chance to enjoy the sunrise or the bright moonlight on the island.
 Moreover, visitors can also taste the sea crabs which are very fresh and firm, accompanying the sweet and spicy flavor of pepper lemon salt.

 Seafood and specialties

 Phu Quoc island is a place where tourists can enjoy the abundant seafood specialties and other unique products.
 Eating the raw herring salad rolls with all kinds of vegetables, coconut cure, and fish sauce is very excellent that tourists can feel the fragrance of wild herbs, fatty coconut, and sweet, crunchy fish.

 Phu Quoc pepper is famous for its spicy aromas overwhelming pepper in other places in Vietnam.
 On the way from Duong Dong to Ganh Dau street, tourists can see various beautiful pepper gardens.
 After visiting, they can also buy dried pepper as a gift to relatives.
-The largest area is Khu Tuong garden, about 15 kilometers to the north of Duong Dong town.
+The largest area is the Khu Tuong garden, about 15 kilometers to the north of Duong Dong town.

-These are some tips for visiting Phu Quoc in the rainy season, but if you need more for traveling here all time of the year, you can visit or contact directly with Vietnam Tour Booking to get more.
+These are some tips for visiting Phu Quoc in the rainy season, but if you need more for traveling here all the time of the year, you can visit or contact directly with Vietnam Tour Booking to get more.
 If you find our guides useful for your trip, don’t hesitate to like and share the article with others.
 Thank you and have an enjoyable time.